What Happens After You Win A Personal Injury Settlement?

 Learn More About The Personal Injury Lawsuit Process

-If you have further questions about the process of receiving a settlement check or how settlements are paid out, we invite you to contact our firm for a free lawyer consultation.
+If you have further questions about the process of receiving a settlement check or how settlements are paid out, we invite you to contact our personal injury law firm for a free consultation at 212-268-3222.
 The attorney you meet with will provide you with more information about the settlement process and personal injury law in general.

 RECENT FREQUENTLY ASKED QUESTIONS